-When my kids were young, they loved this kind of polenta sliced, sautéed in a little vegan butter on both sides, then served with syrup and fruit.
+When my son was young, he loved this kind of polenta sliced, sautéed in a little vegan butter on both sides, then served with syrup and fruit.

 Use tube polenta to boost easy vegan main dishes.
 Seitan and Polenta Skillet with Fresh Greens is one of our all-time favorites.

 Sauté slices of polenta on both sides in a little olive oil until golden and slightly crispy, and top with your favorite chili.

 This one is a little more involved, but then, it’s a holiday recipe, and not at all difficult.
 In Polenta, Vegan Sausage, and Mushroom Stuffing, the polenta stands in for bread, and it works spectacularly well.
-Try it for your next vegan Thanksgiving menu!
+Try it for your next vegan holiday menu!